-As our next aim, in order to ascertain the biological significance of SIRT1 in human PCa, we determined the consequence of SIRT1 inhibition on PCa cells.
-We treated cells with nicotinamide, which specifically inhibits sirtuins, with an IC50 of <50 $\mu$ M (43).
-The proposed mechanism of nicotinamide's inhibition involves blocking the deacteylation activity of SIRT1 by binding to the conserved pocket adjacent to NAD+ binding, thus blocking SIRT1 hydrolysis (43).
-Nicotinamide (150 μM; for 24 h) treatment resulted in a significant decrease in SIRT1 enzyme activity in all PCa cell lines tested, albeit at different rates of inhibition, probably dependent on endogenous levels of SIRT1 in the cells.
-However, SIRT1 activity was reduced to a similar activity level in the different cell types, suggesting that probably a maximum SIRT1 inhibition was achieved (Fig. 4A).
-Although SIRT1 levels were very minimal in normal prostate epithelial cells compared with PCa cells, we determined the effect of nicotinamide treatment on cell growth and viability in these cells.
-Interestingly, as assessed by a trypan blue exclusion assay, treatment with 150 and 300 $\mu$ M nicotinamide had no effect on the growth or viability of normal prostate cells (Fig. 4B).
+As our next aim, in order to ascertain the biological significance of Sirt1 in human PCa, we determined the consequence of Sirt1 inhibition on PCa cells.
+We treated cells with nicotinamide, which specifically inhibits sirtuins, with an IC50 of $< 50\mu$ M (43).
+The proposed mechanism of nicotinamide's inhibition involves blocking Sirt1's deacteylation activity by binding to the conserved pocket adjacent to NAD+ binding thus blocking Sirt1's hydrolysis (43).
+Nicotinamide (150 μ M; for 24 hours) treatment resulted in a significant decrease in Sirt1 enzyme activity in all PCa cell lines tested, albeit at different rates of inhibition, probably dependent on endogenous levels of Sirt1 in the cells.
+However, Sirt1 activity was reduced to similar activity level in the different cell types, suggesting that probably a maximum Sirt1 inhibition was achieved (Fig. 4A).
+Although Sirt1 levels were very minimal in normal prostate epithelial cells compared to PCa cells, we determined the effect of nicotinamide treatment on cell growth and viability in these cells.
+Interestingly, as assessed by Trypan Blue Exclusion assay, treatment with 150μM and 300μM nicotinamide had no effect on the growth or viability of normal prostate cells (Fig. 4B).
 This is most likely due to the very low endogenous levels present in normal prostate epithelial cells.
-We next assessed the effect of the SIRT1 inhibition on the growth and viability of human PCa cells again using a trypan blue exclusion assay to measure both cell growth and viability.
-Interestingly, 24 h of nicotinamide treatment was found to result in a significant dose-dependent inhibition of growth and viability of PCa cells (DU145, LNCaP, 22Rv1, and PC3) with 150 μм, 300 μм, 5 mм, and 20 mм nicotinamide treatment (Fig. 4, C and D).
-Although cell growth and viability were found to decrease in all cell types with SIRT1 inhibition, the degree of the inhibition varied in different cell
+We next assessed the effect of the Sirt1 inhibition on the growth and viability of human PCa cells again using a Trypan Blue Exclusion assay to measure both cell growth and viability.
+Interestingly, 24 hour nicotinamide treatment was found to result in a significant dose dependent inhibition of growth and viability of PCa cells (DU145, LNCaP, 22Rv1, and PC3) with 150μM, 300μM, 5mM and 20mM nicotinamide treatment (Fig. 4C and D).
+Although cell growth and viability were found to decrease in all cell types with Sirt1 inhibition, the degree of the inhibition varied in different cell lines most likely because of the different genetic makeups of these cells.
+For example, these differences in cell growth and viability inhibition may be attributed to different endogenous Sirt1 levels, different androgen receptor and/or p53 status, or different overall growth patterns and rates.
+Overall, all PCa cell types in which Sirt1 was inhibited via nicotinamide resulted in a decrease in cell growth and viability.